elixir-tesla/tesla/guides/howtos/openapi-parameters.md

 ## Build the cookie module

-For `in: "cookie"`, define `Tesla.OpenAPI.CookieParam` metadata once and use `Tesla.OpenAPI.CookieParams` to convert request values to the `Cookie` header:
+For `in: "cookie"`, expose `Tesla.OpenAPI.CookieParam` metadata and convert the request struct into the value map used by `Tesla.OpenAPI.CookieParams`:

 ```elixir
 defmodule MyApi.Operation.GetItem.Cookie do